vitabaks/docs/docs/deployment/hetzner.md

           }}
         />

-        If needed, specify the Network (name or ID) to which the database servers will be added.
+        If needed, specify the Network name to which the database servers will be added.
 If not specified, a new network will be created.

         <ThemedImage
           alt="data-disk-storage"